 I have become a morning cook.
 I like to get all my cooking done in the a.m.

-During my working days I would try to cram all the cooking and photography in on the weekends.
+When I worked at a ‘real job’, I would try to cram all the cooking and photography in on the weekends.
 Exhausting and not much fun.
 This blogging thing is supposed to be fun…right?
-Besides, the light from my kitchen window is perfect around 10:00-11:00 am.

-I get no complaints from my customers.
-It gives us plenty of time in the evening to do other things…like watch hours of news (ugh) or drink wine (yay).
-My point in sharing this trivial piece of information is that we didn’t bother to heat this up, we ate it chilled and it was fabulous!
+My point in sharing this trivial piece of information is that we don’t bother to heat this up, we eat it chilled and it is fabulous!
 Of course you can eat it right out of the oven if you like to cook your dinner at dinner time.
 I’ve heard of people that do that 🙂 I served it with tomato slices, avocado and a dab of homemade mayo, it was perfect!

 There isn’t much to this recipe.
 You squeeze a lime, rough chop a few ingredients, throw them in a food processor and done!
 You could finely chop and grate the ingredients as well.
 I opted for the food processor because I have a mini chop gadget that I never use and wanted/needed to dust it off.
 I have a tendency to get rid of things if I don’t use them….this had a month or so before it was hitting’ the road.
 It now gets to stay…for awhile.